Chao Wu (politician): Maryland House of Delegates

 Wu was sworn into the Maryland House of Delegates on January 11, 2023.
-He is a member of the House Ways and Means Committee.
+During his tenure, he has maintained a relatively low profile and been described by colleagues as a moderate.
+He has served in the House Ways and Means Committee since 2023, and as a deputy majority whip since 2026.

 Political positions

-In June 2021 Wu voted against ending the school system's school resource officer program.
+In June 2021, Wu voted against ending the school system's school resource officer program.
 The school board voted 5–3 to continue the program.

+During the 2025 legislative session, Wu introduced a bill that would require generative AI developers to publish specific information detailing data and datasets used to train their AI products.

 Personal life

 Wu lives in Clarksville, Maryland.
-He is a father of two children.
+He is a father of two children, a son and a daughter.